GTM is complex for a reason

 If your leads convert in a checkout flow on your website, GTM's complexity is justified.
 The tool matches the task.

 But if your leads convert in a WhatsApp conversation three days after visiting your site, no amount of GTM expertise will help you.
-You've spent hours learning a website tracking tool when your problem isn't website tracking.
+You have spent hours learning a website tracking tool when your problem is not website tracking.
 Your problem is connecting an ad click to a conversation that happens somewhere else, sometime later.

 The right tool for lead tracking

 Tagless is simple because lead tracking is simple.
 Someone clicks your ad.
 They interact with your site.
 They reach out via WhatsApp, email, phone, or form.
-You confirm they're a real lead.
-That data goes to Google Ads.
+You (or AI) confirm they are a real lead.
+That data goes to Google Ads, with the consent signal attached, so it is eligible for audience building, not just measurement.

 No tags to configure.
 No triggers to set up.
-No debug panel because there's nothing to debug.
+No debug panel because there is nothing to debug.
+No separate cookie banner project bolted on top.
 The script detects conversion points automatically.

 GTM is a powerful website tracking tool.
-But if your sales don't happen on your website, you don't need a website tracking tool.
+But if your sales do not happen on your website, you do not need a website tracking tool.

 You might still want GTM

-If you need detailed website analytics — heatmaps, scroll tracking, event analysis — GTM serves that purpose.
-Tagless doesn't replace GTM for website analytics.
+If you need detailed website analytics, heatmaps, scroll tracking, event analysis, GTM serves that purpose.
+Tagless does not replace GTM for website analytics.
 It replaces GTM for conversion tracking, specifically for businesses where leads convert off-site.

 You can use both.
-They don't conflict.
+They do not conflict.
 But most businesses that think they need GTM actually just need to know which ads bring in customers.
-For that, Tagless is the right tool.
+For that, Tagless is the right tool, and it works in 2 minutes instead of hours.